kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 {% include elements/figure.html image="https://cdn.pixabay.com/photo/2015/01/08/18/26/man-593333_1280.jpg" caption="Source: Pixabay" %}

 Continuing my series on applying to medical school, today we're talking about the AMCAS **Work and Activities** section!
-I will leave the basics (requirements, character limits, etc.) to the [official sources](https://students-residents.aamc.org/how-apply-medical-school-amcas/section-5-amcas-application-work-and-activities)—instead, this article discusses the **writing strategies** that I used to get interviews at schools like Penn, UCSF, Mayo, Cornell, and NYU.
+I will leave the basics (requirements, character limits, etc.) to the [official sources](https://students-residents.aamc.org/how-apply-medical-school-amcas/section-5-amcas-application-work-and-activities)—instead, this article discusses the **writing strategies** that I used to get interviews at schools like UPenn, UCSF, Mayo, NYU, and Cornell.

 {% capture list_items %}
 Timing